embedded-systems-design/project_esd_website_source/content/tutorials/about-version-control.md

 ### Setting up GitHub

 Create an account on GitHub by going to [github.com](github.com) and signing up.
 Once complete, click the profile circle on the top right.
 Most navigation items can be found through the pull down menu.
-Download a Git CLI, preferably [Git for Windows](https://gitforwindows.org/), however, GitHub provides a CLI that is recently out of beta (GitHub CLI)[https://cli.github.com/].
+Download a Git CLI, preferably (Git for Windows)[https://gitforwindows.org/], however, GitHub provides a CLI that is recently out of beta [GitHub CLI](https://cli.github.com/).

 ### Git for Windows